 Hiring a professional to provide planned service on your heating system is always a good idea.
 We are not just telling you that because we do this type of work.
 See what Fox Business News Says about Fall Heating Maintenance.
 We sometimes offer specials on single visits and we always offer a maintenance plan as an option to our customers.

 Research and our own experience over time have shown that keeping your systems clean can save you as much as 30% on heating and cooling costs.
 That means the service could pay for itself just in costs savings.
 In addition, systems that are maintained properly can last up to 40% longer than those that are poorly maintained.
-A furnace cleaning and safety check with our 21-point inspection will reduce your chances of an unexpected breakdown over the winter months.
+Hiring a professional will get the interior parts of your furnace looked at, like the heat exchanger and the combustion chamber to make sure there isn’t a need to clean or replace anything.
+A furnace cleaning and safety check with our 21-point inspection will reduce your chances of an unexpected furnace repair over the winter months.
 In addition, we check to make sure everything is venting properly and there is no deadly carbon monoxide gas leaking into your home due to a faulty furnace.

-Most HVAC companies perform similar fall heating maintenance, so if you are not in the Charlotte area, check for a reputable local contractor to do this for you.
+Most HVAC companies perform similar fall heating maintenance, so if you are not in Rock Hill or the surrounding areas, check for a reputable local contractor to do this for you.